poojarai2356/Olympic-data-analysis-project/README.md

       iii. athletes vs year
 3. next it we show heatmap for no.event over time
 4. At the end it will show a table of top 15 most successsful atheles.we can also filter out athlete on the basis of sport.

+### Country wise analysis:
+In page we can analysis whole data for a particular country. it show:
+1. show country medal tally over year plotly line graph.
+2. heatmap that show in which sport country is excels.
+3. table that show top 10 athlete from that country.

 dataset link: https://www.kaggle.com/heesoo37/120-years-of-olympic-history-athletes-and-results